bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-hello-world/index.md

 * `bacalhau docker run`: call to bacalhau

-* `-i ipfs://QmQRVx3gXVLaRXywgwo8GCTQ63fHqWV88FiwEqCidmUGhk`: CIDs to use on the job.
+* `-v QmQRVx3gXVLaRXywgwo8GCTQ63fHqWV88FiwEqCidmUGhk`: CIDs to use on the job.
 Mounts them at '/inputs' in the execution.

 * `:/hello.R`: the name and the tag of the docker image we are using